trey/treypiepmeier/src/words/cassette-nest-update-1.md

 After building out most of the basic functionality, I decided to step back and look at the user interface from a new perspective.
 I’ve started using [Glitch](https://glitch.com/) to build out individual mobile page views.
 I’ve posted a couple of screenshots from this process [on Dribbble](https://dribbble.com/trey/tags/cassettenest).

-{% include components/figure name: 'cassette-nest-actual-ui' ext: 'png' alt: 'A very plain interface of text on a white background.' caption: 'How the actual app looks now' %}
+{% include components/figure name: 'cassette-nest-actual-ui.png' alt: 'A very plain interface of text on a white background.' caption: 'How the actual app looks now' %}

-{% include components/figure name: 'cassette-nest-prototype' ext: 'png' alt: 'The design prototype of a mobile-optimized homepage/dashboard' caption: 'A prototype of a possible homepage/dashboard' %}
+{% include components/figure name: 'cassette-nest-prototype.png' alt: 'The design prototype of a mobile-optimized homepage/dashboard' caption: 'A prototype of a possible homepage/dashboard' %}

 ## Now